 Waiters benefiting from lessons learned in past career stops

-Dion Waiters is quick to point out that he has learned plenty in a short time from Miami coach Erik Spoelstra and the assistants on the Heat staff Waiters benefiting from lessons learned in past career stops Dion Waiters is quick to point out that he has learned plenty in a short time from Miami coach Erik Spoelstra and the assistants on the Heat staff Check out this story on USATODAY.com: http://usat.ly/2kEa3x2 Miami Heat guard Dion Waiters goes to the basket as Philadelphia 76ers forward Dario Saric defends in the second half of an NBA basketball game, Saturday, Feb.
-4, 2017, in Miami.
+Dion Waiters is quick to point out that he has learned plenty in a short time from Miami coach Erik Spoelstra and the assistants on the Heat staff.
+Waiters has been sensational for Miami during its 10-game winning streak, one that has vaulted the Heat right back into the thick of the Eastern Conference playoff race.

 Add your comments below